 A backup appliance needs to protect increasing amounts of data and this is a problem for organisations large and small, they should provide backup for local offices, remote offices and headquarters.

-Backup appliances provide an easy to configure and integrate solution that contains all the necessary components to start backing up a business infrastructure.
-In the past people purchased backup software from vendor “A”, storage hardware from vendor “B” and a backup server from vendor “C”.
+Backup appliances provide an easy to configure and integrate a solution that contains all the necessary components to start backing up a business infrastructure.
+In the past, people purchased backup software from vendor “A”, storage hardware from vendor “B” and a backup server from vendor “C”.
 This involved knowledge from the IT staff and calls to the backup software vendor regarding hardware requirements.
 Most of the time this combination would work, however on the occasion it didn’t work, then the finger pointing started, which could take hours, days or weeks to resolve and caused relationships to suffer.

-The issue today is we have many more physical and virtual server combinations, greater network topologies including 1/10 Gigabit Ethernet with 40Gb/s due, Fibre Channel 4/8/16 Gb/s, iSCSI, NAS, SAN, SAS, FCoE …, backup and replicate data off-site to one or more remote locations, compression, de-duplication, encryption, backup agents, applications, databases, growth, security.
+The issue today is we have many more physical and virtual server combinations, greater network topologies including 1/10 Gigabit Ethernet with 40Gb/s due, Fibre Channel 4/8/16 Gb/s, iSCSI, NAS, SAN, SAS, FCoE …, backup and replicate data offsite to one or more remote locations, compression, de-duplication, encryption, backup agents, applications, databases, growth, security.
 As we can see the list goes on and trying to put together a backup solution that can manage and cope with all these combinations, starts to cause headaches for the best IT managers.

 Why a backup appliance makes sense

 Due to the complexities of backup, along with support departments trying to make sense of all these combinations a number of the backup software vendors decided to standardise on a known hardware platform to which they would install their backup software.
 The customer then needs to decide the connectivity and backup capacity.
-A backup appliance that we are particular pleased with at the moment is Fujitsu ETERNUS CS200c which combines CommVault Software and Fujitsu Servers + Storage.
+A backup appliance that we are particularly pleased with at the moment is Fujitsu ETERNUS CS200c which combines CommVault Software and Fujitsu Servers + Storage.
 As this backup appliance has been made with input from CommVault and Fujitsu, if it goes wrong both will be able to resolve the issue.

 The idea was simple, if we know the hardware configuration, then trying to diagnose an issue is far easier to achieve and response times improve and customer satisfaction goes up.

-At first glance buying an appliance might seem like a more expensive option, in reality it isn’t as you do not have to worry about all of the following:
+At first, glance buying an appliance might seem like a more expensive option, in reality, it isn’t as you do not have to worry about all of the following:

 - Multiple support contracts for storage, servers, software.